Looking for heaven in all the wrong places

 , Bob has found a religion that seems to have all the answers.
 But the faith he has found is really just an empty shell: A scam, a whole lotta nothing, a glaring emptiness hiding behind a paper-thin façade of superficial wisdom.

-The teachings and followers of the Scam Religion are not evil, it's merely a matter of wasting time and resources.
+The followers of the Scam Religion are not evil, it's merely a matter of wasting time and resources.
 In a setting where there is One True Religion, the greatest crime of the Scam Religion is to keep people distracted, thus preventing them from accepting the true

 salvation.
 In a setting where there isn't One True Religion, then the Scam Religion is, well, just a scam.
 That said, even in settings where there is no One True Religion, Scam Religions aren't entirely harmless — some of them can literally ruin the lives of their participants financially or relationally or otherwise, and just because the Scam Religion isn't plotting to kill people in society at large or summon The Legions of Hell